holochain/docs-pages/src/pages/get-building/install-advanced.md

 ```
 #### Enabling Flake features on your system

-At the time of writing, these features are still considered experimental and require being enabled.
+At the time of writing, flakes are still considered an experimental in the nix world and thus require being enabled.
 This happens either ad-hoc on the command itself or permanently via Nix's configuration.

 If you've completed the [quick installation guide](../install/), including the scaffolding example, then you'll likely already had the scaffolding configure it for you via the file at _~/.config/nix/nix.conf_.